Fudan-iGEM/2025-wiki/pages/education.md

 **Implementation**

 Following our earlier [microbial inoculation activity](#activity-3-microbial-inoculation-of-daily-necessities), participants suggested incorporating artistic elements to deepen engagement.
-In response, we developed this session in collaboration with Nanjing-China、SJTU-BioX-Shanghai、ZJU-China、USTC, combining microbiology with art.
+In response, we developed this session in collaboration with Nanjing-China, SJTU-BioX-Shanghai, ZJU-China, USTC, combining microbiology with art.

 Using **safe bacterial strains**—some genetically engineered to fluoresce—participants “painted” directly onto agar plates using sterile loops and cotton swabs.
 This required careful attention to aseptic technique, helping build foundational lab skills in an intuitive and visually rewarding context.